 Over the years, eligibility for a VA home loan has expanded to include not just veterans of the armed forces but to active duty personnel with at least 181 days of service.
 In addition, those who have served for at least six years with the National Guard or Armed Forces Reserves can also apply for a VA home loan as well as un-remarried surviving spouses of those who have died while serving or the result of a service related injury.
 In addition to not requiring a down payment, the VA home loan limits the types of closing costs the veteran is allowed to pay.

 The government guarantee to the lender that approved the VA home loan compensates the lender for a percentage of the loss.
 This guarantee is financed by what is referred to as the Funding Fee.
-This is expressed as a percentage of the loan amount and can vary slightly based upon the number of times the veteran uses the VA loan to buy a home as well as the type of loan.
+This is expressed as a percentage of the loan amount and can vary slightly based on the number of times the veteran uses the VA loan to buy a home as well as the type of loan.
 For a first time buyer in Arizona using the VA loan program, the funding fee is 2.15% of the loan amount and is rolled into the loan amount.
 For instance, a home is listed for sale at $200,000.
 The first time buyers don’t need a down payment and the funding fee is 2.15% of that amount or $4,300.
 The funding fee is not paid out of pocket but instead rolled into the loan amount for a final loan amount of $204,300.
 VA loans do not have an extra monthly mortgage insurance premium as do the other two government-backed loans.

 USDA Loans.
 This loan program has been around for several years under different names but today the United States Department of Agriculture issues guidelines for the other zero down loan program besides the VA loan.
 USDA loans are available for first time home buyers but the qualification requirements are a bit different.